Maharashtra reports 1,576 fresh COVID-19 cases, 46 deaths

 Mumbai also confirmed 24 deaths on Friday, taking the toll count to 655.
 So far 4,658 patients have been cured and discharged from the hospital.
 Meanwhile, Dharavi reported 84 new COVID-19 positive cases.
 Now, the area has a total of 1,145 cases.

 As no new death recorded today, the total fatalities in the area remained at 53, the BMC said.
-Pune District Health Officer Dr Bhagawan Pawar said that the 141 people detected positive for COVID-19 in Pune, while 5 persons succumbed to the virus.
-With this, the total positive cases and fatalities in the district now stand at 3,567 and 186, respectively.
+Pune District Health Officer Dr Bhagawan Pawar said that 141 people detected positive for COVID-19 in Pune, while 5 persons succumbed to the virus today.
+With this, the total positive cases and fatalities in the district climbed to 3,567 and 186, respectively.

 Earlier in the day, Maharashtra Chief Minister Uddhav Thackeray visited a Corona Care Centre in Goregaon.
 This care centre, which provides 1,000 beds facility, has been established by the BMC.
 (ANI)